 The future holds great promise and success for firms that develop and grow their own information and knowledge assets: about their customers, suppliers, channels, franchisees, and partners.
-The new "CEO" role may just well become a role of Customer Equity Optimization and fostering the asset of knowledge management.
-The future is here and the knowledge opportunity is upon all of us.
+Customer Equity Optimization is indeed the new CEO - and the business that best exploits and optimizes its knowledge assets will have the power to shape its own destiny.

-Ronald S. Swift is an internationally-known consultant, visionary, strategist, and author in the areas of Customer Relationship Management, Analytical Marketing, Customer Knowledge Systems, Data Warehousing, Decision Support, E-Commerce, and Real-Time Enterprise Infostructures.
-Swift is Vice-President of Strategic Customer Relationships for Teradata, a division of NCR Corporation, with more than 30 years of experience with hundreds of clients on six continents to achieve their business strategies and goals.
-Swift is the author of the book, "Accelerating Customer Relationships" (2000), and is currently working on another book on the subjects of increasing customer value and the economics of marketing through analysis of customer knowledge.
+Ronald S. Swift is an internationallyknown consultant, visionary, strategist, and author in the areas of Customer Relationship Management, Analytical Marketing, Customer Knowledge Systems, Data Warehousing, Decision Support, E-Commerce, and Real-Time Enterprise Infostructures.
+Swift is Vice President of Strategic Customer Relationships for Teradata, a division of NCR Corporation, with more than 30 years of experience with hundreds of clients on six continents to achieve their business strategies and goals.
+Swift is the author of the book, "Accelerating Customer Relationships" (2000), and is currently working on another book on increasing customer value and the economics of marketing through analysis of customer knowledge.
 He also is a frequent and popular lecturer at major universities, conferences, symposiums, executive forums, and leading business schools throughout the world. (email: ron.swift@ncr.com)